Psychological Research Methods with Advanced Statistics

 Faculty of Science

-Develop the statistical methods and specialist software skills that are needed to handle and interpret large datasets documenting human behaviour, led by an experienced statistician.
+Develop the statistical methods and specialist software skills that are needed to handle and interpret large datasets documenting human behaviour.

 Your statistical training will teach you the latest advanced techniques including structural equation modelling, multilevel modelling and generalised linear models (using R software).
 During your psychological research methods training, you’ll learn a broad range of research techniques from behavioural genetics, diary study methodologies, neuroimaging and qualitative interviews, before bringing it all together during your Research Project with Advanced Statistics.